Last Updated: November 20, 2024

 New York Yankees

-On February 17, 1990 Mariano signed an amateur free agent deal with the Yankees for $2,000.
+On February 17, 1990, Mariano signed an amateur free-agent deal with the Yankees for $2,000.
 Upon signing the contract, he was whisked off to play for a Yankees minor league team.
 He had never left home and had never been on a plane.

 It would take five years before Mariano was ready to make his major league debut.

-Mariano's signature fastball was a "cutter" that tended to move laterally towards left-handed hitters.
+Mariano's signature fastball was a "cutter" that tended to move laterally toward left-handed hitters.
 It exhibited the qualities of a slider but with the speed of a fastball.
 Because of the fact that the ball tended to move laterally very late, batters were prevented from hitting it on the sweet spot of their bats.
 This led to weak contact and the frequent breaking of bats.
 During one season alone, Rivera broke 44 bats, leading some observers to call Mo's pitch a "buzzsaw."
 Some have claimed that Mariano's long fingers and loose wrist allowed him to create this type of unique pitch.
 He also bent his thumb at the knuckle and tucked it underneath the ball, preventing the thumb pad from affecting the ball's spin.

 Mariano Rivera Net Worth